 To achieve this, the discussion paper comprises eight sections.
-Section one provides an executive summary.
-Section two describes the purpose of the report and provides the background for the discussion paper.
+Section one describes the purpose of the report.
+Section two provides the background for the discussion paper.
 Section three defines remote and rural Australia.
-Section four considers the general health status of remote and rural Australians and describes the role of the RFDS in providing primary health care and other services in remote and rural Australians on dental rural regions.
-Section five describes the oral health of Australians and includes discussion on dental health indicators, general oral health in Australia, oral health of remote and rural Australians, social determinants of health, an integrated risk factor approach to oral health, the links between oral health, overall health and diseases, risk factors for poor oral health in remote and rural areas, and barriers to accessing oral health services in remote and rural oral health services and includes specific information about the oral health programs delivered by the RFDS and the usage and uptake of these services.
+Section four considers the general health status of remote and rural Australians and describes the role of the RFDS in providing primary health care and other services in remote and rural regions.
+Section five describes the oral health of Australians and includes discussion on dental health indicators, general oral health in Australia, oral health of remote and rural Australians, social determinants of health, an integrated risk factor approach to oral health, the links between oral health, overall health and diseases, risk factors for poor oral health in remote and rural areas, and barriers to accessing oral health services in remote and rural areas.
+Section six describes the role of the RFDS in provision of remote and rural oral health services and includes specific information about the oral health programs delivered by the RFDS and the usage and uptake of these services.
 Section seven presents examples of potential evidence-based solutions and discusses innovative approaches to improving oral health for rural and remote Australians.
 Section eight concludes the report.